Comprehensive Care for Head & Face Pain

-The comprehensive services offered at the Headache Center include education about headache disorders, the identification of headache triggers, and the development of a headache treatment plan for managing the headache problem.
+The comprehensive services offered at the Headache & Facial Pain Program include accurate diagnosis of your condition, education about your headache and facial pain disorders, identification of headache and pain triggers, and the development of a treatment plan for managing the problem.

-At your first appointment, our headache specialists will ask about your headache history and symptoms, focusing on the frequency, intensity, duration, location, and any known triggers.
+At your first appointment, our neurologists will ask about your headache or facial pain history and symptoms, focusing on the frequency, intensity, duration, location, and any known triggers.
 Your doctor also conducts a comprehensive review of your medical history and family history of headache and performs a physical exam to obtain a complete picture of your health.
 To help the doctor make a more accurate diagnosis, bring to your appointment past medical records, including imaging scans and reports, and any lab studies you might have had.

 Depending on your symptoms and the results of your medical examination, your physician may recommend further diagnostic testing.
 Your doctor may use one or more of the following tests to arrive at the most accurate diagnosis.